SamiraLashkari/CloudVolume_multibeam/README.md

 ## Uploading data
 **Data Upload**:
-   - Upload data in .csv or .txt format with columns X, Y, Z, intensity, ping_number, and beam.
+   - Upload data in .csv or .txt format with columns X, Y, Z, intensity and optionally ping_number, and beam.
-   - After upload, view intensity histogram.
+   - After upload, view the intensity histogram.

 **Default Values**:
-   - Choose species to set default parameter values.
+   - Choose species to set default parameter values for these species (values based on learning dataset) or define your own values.

-## Filtering (red)
+## 🔴 Filtering

 **Remove Noise**:
    - Visualize beam number histogram to identify noise.
-   - Remove noise using **Remove Most Frequent**.
+   - Remove the most frequently occurring bin by using  **Remove Most Frequent**.
-   - Adjust bottom data removal ratio for profile noise.
+   - Adjust bottom data removal ratio to delete the seafloor interference bands.
+This step removes a percentage (from the bottom up) of the data.

 **Setting Threshold**:
-   - Adjust threshold if necessary and filter.
+   - Adjust the thresholds if necessary (or keep the default values) and filter.

 **Statistical Outlier Removal**:
-   - Set number of neighbors and standard ratio for outlier removal.
+   - Set number of neighbours and standard ratio for outlier removal.

 **Radius Outlier Removal**:
-   - Define minimum points and radius for outlier removal.
+   - Define minimum amount of points and radius for outlier removal.

-## Saving Data as Point Cloud or DataFrame (blue)
+## 	🔵 Saving Data as Point Cloud or DataFrame

-At any point in the process before clustering, you can save the data either as a **point cloud** or a **dataframe**:
+At any point in the process before clustering, you can save the data either as a **point cloud** (.pcd)  or a **dataframe** (.csv):

 - **Saving as DataFrame**:
-  This allows you to load the data later directly from the GUI, enabling you to continue processing from where you left off.
+  This allows you to load the saved data later directly from the GUI, enabling you to continue processing from where you left off.

 - **Saving as Point Cloud**:
   Point cloud data can be loaded into platforms like **CloudCompare** for visualization and analysis.